Scone

 Scone ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Scone's cultural diversity was below average, with 87.8% of its population being citizens and 87.7% born in Australia.
-English was spoken at home by 92.8%.
-Christianity was the predominant religion, comprising 65.5%, compared to 63.9% across Rest of NSW.
+Scone's cultural diversity was found to be below average.
+Its population is predominantly local, with 87.8% being citizens and 87.7% born in Australia.
+English is the primary language spoken at home by 92.8%.

 Frequently Asked Questions - Diversity